 Mary Patetsos believes that life is an opportunity not to be missed, regardless of age, gender, culture and capacity.

-This philosophy is reflected in Ms Patetsos’ membership on a number of boards including Chair SA Housing Trust, Chair of the SA Local Government Grants Commission, member of the Aged Care Finance Authority, Health Performance Council and National Aged Care Alliance.
+This philosophy is reflected in Ms Patetsos’ membership on a number of boards including Chair of FECCA (Federation of Ethnic Communities’ Councils of Australia), Chair of SA Housing Trust, Chair of the SA Local Government Grants Commission, member of the Aged Care Finance Authority, Health Performance Council and National Aged Care Alliance.
 She is also a Chair and non-Executive Director of Power Community Limited and is a member of AICD.

 Brent Blanks is a strong advocate for older people to have active lives that enable them to contribute to the community.